 The Galapagos Islands are home to the only seafaring lizard in the world - the Galapagos Marine Iguana.
 This iconic reptile is found nowhere else on Earth, and it is made of 11 subspecies, each with a population on a different island.

-On land, the Marine Iguanas seem almost clumsy as they move slowly in and around the rocky shores, but in the water they are transformed into elegant, and strong, swimmers.
-Their diet is the nutrient rich algae that grows on the volcanic rocks around the Galapagos shores.
+On land, the Marine Iguanas seem almost clumsy as they move slowly in and around the rocky shores, but in the water, they are transformed into elegant, and strong, swimmers.
+Their diet are the nutrient-rich algae that grow on the volcanic rocks around the Galapagos shores.
 The bigger males will often swim further out to see, using powerful claws to cling tightly to undersea rocks in the surf.
 Smaller individuals will stick to rock pools close to the high water line, waiting for the algae to be exposed by the falling tide.

 Photos of Galapagos Marine Iguana

 - The marine iguana is the only marine lizard in the world

 - Male marine iguanas change color to impress the females during the mating season

 - When swimming in the cold ocean, the marine iguana's lose up to 18F in body heat

 - Galapagos Marine Iguanas are a threatened species because of their small habitat here on Galapagos